plgd-dev/doc/content/en/docs/features/control-plane/entity-tag.md

 By following this algorithm, the ETAG value is always **increasing and unique for each changed resource among all resources in the device**.

-During load, the global ETAG value is calculated as the maximum value among all ETAGs and the current time, plus a random number(see `oc_etag_load_and_clear`).
-The time component helps remove collisions between the ETAGs of device resources and the cached ETAGs in clients, while the random number adds uncertainty to the ETAG when the time is not synchronized.
+When handling load operations, the global ETAG value is determined by taking the maximum value among all existing ETAGs, combining it with the current time, and adding a random number (refer to `oc_etag_load_and_clear`).
+The inclusion of the time component serves to minimize potential collisions between the ETAGs of device resources and the cached ETAGs stored in clients.
+Additionally, the introduction of a random number introduces an element of uncertainty to the ETAG, particularly in cases where time synchronization is not precise.

 {{< note >}}